karolzmijewski/riscv-cpu/README.md

 The repository will provide two types of simulation environments:
 - **Software simulation** – leveraging the Simics simulator provided by Intel for functional modeling and software development.
+    The [RISC-V](https://intel.github.io/tsffs/simics/reference-manual-risc-v-cpu/index.html) simple processor is provided by Intel as a reference implementation.
+However, since the source code is not open-source, introducing architectural changes is challenging.
 - **Hardware simulation** – implemented using High-Level Synthesis (HLS) with AMD Vitis, targeting Xilinx-based FPGAs for hardware prototyping and performance evaluation.

 The goal is to create a flexible framework that supports both early-stage software testing and hardware-accelerated exploration of RISC-V designs.